What should you post on Social Media?

 3. Blog Posts

-Blog posts are a great way of getting a large amount of information across in one post (like this one!) and to drive social traffic to your website.
+Blog posts are a great way of getting a large amount of information across in one post (like this one!) and driving social traffic to your website.

 Give your followers a taste of what the blog post includes in your Social Media update and then direct them off to the full piece online.